Aetopia/Smoothie-on-Debian/README.md

 After that download SVPFlow: https://www.svp-team.com/files/gpl/svpflow-4.3.0.168.zip
 Create a new directory with the name of `plugins` in the Smoothie folder.

-Then unzip `svpflow-4.3.0.168.zip` and dump the .so files present in `lib-linux`.
+Then unzip `svpflow-4.3.0.168.zip` and dump the .so files present in `lib-linux` into the plugins directory, you just made.
 In the `plugins` directory run:
 ```
 curl https://github.com/couleurm/vs-frameblender/releases/download/1.2/vs-frameblender-1.2.so -o vs-frameblender-1.2.so